sjbylo/aba/README.md

 1. Optionally creates the required VMs in ESXi or vSphere.
 1. Monitors the installation progress.
 1. Allows for adding more images (e.g. Operators) as a day 1 or 2 operation.
-1. Helps to configure the OperatorHub using the internal registry.
+1. Configures the OperatorHub integration with the internal container registry.
-1. Helps by executing several workarounds for some typical issues with disconnected environments.
+1. Executes several workarounds for some typical issues with disconnected environments.
 1. Enables the integration with vSphere as a day 2 operation (day 1 comming with OCP v4.15+)

 Use aba if you want to get OpenShift up and running quickly in an air-gapped environment without having to study the documentation in detail.

-For the impatient: clone this repo, install and run 'make'.
+For the very impatient: clone this repo onto a connected RHEL VM, install and run 'make'.
 You will be guided through the process.

 ## Quick Guide

-For those who are impatient...
+For those who are less impatient...

 ```
 git clone https://github.com/sjbylo/aba.git
 cd aba
 ./aba
 ```
-- Clone the repo, install 'make' and configure high-level settings, e.g. target OCP version, your domain name etc.
+- Clone the repo, install 'make' and configure high-level settings, e.g. target OCP version, your domain name, machine network CIDR etc.
-- Decide if you want to use VMware or ESXi or not.
+- Decide if you want to use VMware/ESXi or not.

 ```
 make install
 ```
-- Configure and connect to your existing container registry or install a new quay appliance registry.
+- Configure and connect to your existing container registry or install a fresh quay appliance registry.

 ```
 make sync
 ```
-- Copy the required images directly to the mirror registry (for connected environments).
+- Copy the required images directly to the mirror registry (for partially disconnected environments).
-- Fully air-gapped, disconnected environments are also supported.
+- Fully disconnected (air-gapped) environments are also supported with 'make save' (see below).

 ```
 make sno
 ```
-- Create the Agent-based config files, generate the Agent-based iso file, create and boot the VMs.
+- Create a directory 'sno'.
+Create the Agent-based config files, generate the Agent-based iso file, create and boot the VMs.
-- Install Single Node OpenShift
+- Install Single Node OpenShift.
+Others are 'make compact', 'make standard' or 'make cluster name=mycluster'

 ```
+cd sno
-make mon
+make
 ```
 - Monitor the installation progress.